 This method does not require USB debugging as well as root access.

-Step 4: In Aroma File Manager, click on menu option and then go to settings and select Mount All Partitions.
+- In Aroma File Manager, click on menu option and then go to settings and select Mount All Partitions.
 Now, exit from Aroma File Manager and re-flash it.
-Now, you will see each partition is mounted in it.

 gesture.key (for pattern lock)